-A delegation of chief priests, elders and scribes brought the condemned man to Pilate around daybreak on the morning of the 14th Abib, the first month in the Jewish Calendar.
-The Passover feast would commence that evening at sundown and if the Jewish people entered the governor’s headquarters they would be defiled.
+A delegation of chief priests, elders and scribes brought the condemned man to Pilate around daybreak on the morning before 14th Abib, the first month in the Jewish Calendar.
+The Passover would commence that evening at sundown and if the Jewish people entered the governor’s headquarters they would be defiled.

 Perhaps reluctant, Pilate asks “What accusation do you bring against this man?”
 Avoiding the question, the crowd answers, “If this man were not doing evil, we would not have delivered him over to you.”

 “Not good enough,” Pilate might have mused.
 Rome’s policy of not getting dragged into local civilian affairs was there for good reason – he wasn’t there to micro-manage every trivial dispute between citizens.
 “Take him yourselves and judge him by your own law.”
 Betraying their ultimate intention, they insisted and petitioned Pilate “It is not lawful for us to put anyone to death.”

 Rumour had it this man was denying giving tribute to Caesar and claiming to be a king.
 But they wanted him executed?
 Usually these people would praise anyone taking a stand against Rome.
 It didn’t make sense.
 Pilate had better ask this troublemaker a few questions behind closed doors.